serialport/website/docs/guide-cli.md

 title: Command Line Tools
 ---

-(These cli tools were formally part of the `serialport` package and have now been moved to their own packages for ease of use.)
+(These cli tools were formerly part of the `serialport` package and have now been moved to their own packages for ease of use.)

 All cli tools can be run via [`npx`](https://www.npmjs.com/package/npx) or installed globally.